-The following is part of a series that explores museums dedicated to the well-known Korean contemporary artists whose names they bear. --Ed.
+The following is part of a series that explores museums dedicated to the well-known Korean contemporary artists that bear their name. --Ed.

 When Western culture started to flood Korea in the early 1900s, many Korean artists faced a crucial question: how to apply Western art in their paintings without Korea’s painting tradition losing its cultural identity.